 Oil Shocks and the U.S. Economy in a Data-rich Model

 Date Written: November 19, 2021

-We investigate the economic effects of three types of oil price shocks on the U.S. economy using a factor augmented vector autoregression framework and 185 monthly macroeconomic indicators from 1978 to 2017.
-We find that oil specific precautionary demand shocks are the main drivers of fluctuations in the price of crude oil and the U.S. price level, followed by global economic activity oil demand shocks.
-Further, while increases in the price of oil triggered by oil supply shocks are recessionary and lower U.S. economic activity, those triggered by global economic activity oil demand shocks are associated with increased U.S. economic activity.
-We also find evidence that monetary policy-makers tighten monetary policy in response to oil demand shocks to mitigate inflationary effects, however we find no such evidence for oil supply shocks.
-Finally, we find the U.S. dollar real exchange rate depreciates in response to increases in the price of oil caused by both oil demand and supply shocks, however the effects from oil supply shocks are more permanent.
+Are all oil price shocks the same?
+We investigate the effects of three types of global crude oil price shocks using a factor augmented VAR framework and 185 monthly macroeconomic indicators from 1978 to 2017.
+Our results indicate that while both demand and supply driven oil price shocks lead to a signiﬁcant increase in the global crude oil price and high degree of pass-through to US consumer and producer prices, oil speciﬁc precautionary demand shocks are the main drivers of ﬂuctuations in the price of crude oil and the US price level, followed by global economic activity oil demand shocks.
+Further, while increases in the price of oil triggered by oil supply shocks lower US economic activity, those triggered by global economic activity oil demand shocks are associated with increased US economic activity.
+Our results suggest the need for monetary policy to stabilize the pass-through from global crude oil prices to domestic inﬂation.

 Keywords: Oil Demand Shocks, Oil Supply Shocks, Oil Price, Monetary Policy, Exchange Rate, Factor Model, FAVAR